jmfranck/acert.github.io/VirtualBox/Downloads.md

 ---
 # {{ page.title }}

-##Some notes as of 4:30 PM Saturday:
-(If it's your first visit, see below first.
-This section answers questions and gives updates for people who are having any issues with the download.)

-- ***The first upload in the series was broken until 2:50PM on Saturday, when we uploaded a new version of CentOS_final.zip.001*** A couple people have now confirmed that they can download and unpack everything correctly → thanks to them for helping work out the initial kinks!
-- The shell script was modified + broken this morning, but should now be fixed for Windows, and may or may not work for Mac.
-    - 4:20PM: made some small updates to script, possibly fixed some issues.
-If you have problems, first try to re-download.
-    - If you get a syntax error, please run either `dos2unix unpack_linux_vm.sh` or, if you don't have dos2unix, `sed "s/\r//" -i unpack_linux_vm.sh` (this fixes a potential newline issue with the download).
-    - We have not yet had the opportunity to test on Mac or Linux -- if you get shell scripting errors (after the fix above), please send them to John, so we can try to fix them.
-However, you don't need the shell script to unpack the files.
-You can unpack with your tool of choice and, anyways (see below).

 ## VM Image of Linux System

 Now ready for download!
 We have uploaded the image files onto [Cornell Box (click here to download)](https://cornell.box.com/s/o47ptx9wr21ui15zbugjizjanz24jk6c){:target="_blank"} as a multipart zip image.